Shamanthkrishna/100DaysOfPythonCoding/Syllabus.md

 # 100DaysOfPythonCoding
+*-->Indicates that the topic is completed.
 **BEGINNER PYTHON**
-1. Variables in Python
+1. Variables in Python*
-2. String Manipulation
+2. String Manipulation*
-3. Input and Print Functions
+3. Input and Print Functions*
-4. Variable Naming Rules
+4. Variable Naming Rules*
-5. Mathematical Operations in Python
+5. Mathematical Operations in Python*
-6. DataTypes
+6. DataTypes*
-7. Converting types
+7. Converting types*
-8. Conditionals IF/ELIF/ELSE
+8. Conditionals IF/ELIF/ELSE*
-9. Logical Operators
+9. Logical Operators*
-10. Randomisation
+10. Randomisation*
 11. Error Handling
 12. Functions
 13. For Loops